zeospec/bangalore.python.org.in/content/november-meetup.rst

 There were 10 ten people and there were two talks.

-We had mix of audience with beginners, intermediate users.
+We had mix of audience  beginners, intermediate, advanced.

 Baiju_ gave Introduction_ about python usage, history, comparision for 7 minutes.
 Video is uploaded in Youtube channel_.